1 Paul, Silvanus, and Timothy, to the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you, and peace.

 - Or mentioning you in our prayers as we constantly remember

 - Lit. steadfastness of hope of

 - Lit. before

 - Lit. brothers loved by God, your election

 - Lit. what kind of entrance we had to you

-13 And for this reason we also thank God without ceasing, that when you received the word of God which you heard from us, you welcomed it, not as the word of men, but as it truly is, the word of God, which also performs its work in5 you who believe.
-14 For you, brothers, became imitators of the churches of God in Judea, which are also in Christ Jesus.
-For you suffered from your own countrymen the same things that they did from the Jews, 15 who killed both the Lord Jesus and their own prophets, and who drove us out.
-They are not pleasing to God, but stand opposed to all men, 16 hindering6 us from speaking to the Gentiles that they might be saved.
-As a result, they always fill up the measure of their sins; but the wrath of God has come upon them to the utmost.7
+13 And we thank God for this as well, that when you received the word of God, which you heard through us, you welcomed it not as the word of men, but for what it truly is: the word of God, which also performs its work in7 you who believe.
+14 For you, brothers, became imitators of the churches of God in Christ Jesus located in Judea.
+For you suffered the same things from your own countrymen as they did from the Jews, 15 who killed both the Lord Jesus and their own prophets, and who drove us out as well.
+They do not please God, but stand opposed to all men, 16 hindering8 us from speaking to the Gentiles so they might be saved.
+Thus, they are constantly filling up the measure of their sins; but now God’s wrath9 has come upon them to the utmost.10

-17 But we, brothers, having been torn8 from you for a little while—only in presence, not in heart—endeavored the more eagerly and with great desire to see you face to face.
-18 For we wanted to come to you—I, Paul, more than once9—but Satan hindered us.
-19 For who is our hope, or joy, or a crown in which to boast?
-Is it not you yourselves in the presence of our Lord Jesus Christ at His coming?
+17 But as for us, brothers, when we were torn11 from you for a little while (our faces were gone, but not our hearts12), we tried all the harder, and with intense desire, to see you face to face.
+18 For we wanted to come to you—I, Paul, more than once13—but Satan hindered us.
+19 For who is our hope, or joy, or crown in which to boast?
+Is it not you yourselves in the presence of our Lord Jesus Christ at his coming?
 20 For you are our glory and joy.

 - Or tests, approves

 - Lit.
 Longing for you in this way